rombrew/phobia/doc/Internals.md

 	                    p_set_DC(xA, xB, xC)

 We need about 3 us before ADC samples to be clean.
-If MOSFET switching occurs at this time then the result is not used.
+If MOSFET switching occurs at this time then the result is discarded.

 ## Current zones